-m.
-Provide for Adequate Monitoring and Audits
+(m) Provide for Adequate Monitoring and Audits

 Oversight is appropriate to ensure that policies are executed correctly to identify remaining areas of risk and to quickly identify breaches.
 Policies should address who is responsible for audits and how and when audits will be conducted and reported.
-Monitoring should include all areas of the LSP's business and all processes involving confidential information, although they need not all take place at the same time.
+Monitoring should include all areas of the LSP's business and all processes involving confidential information, although all need not take place at the same time.
 Checklists can serve as a useful guide to ensure thoroughness of past and future audits.